Reviews You Can Rely On

 Credit: Matt Lighthart

-Lastly, we looked at support removal, as verified through a small model specifically designed to cram the highest amount of supports into the tiniest frame possible.
-Among our whole tested lineup, we felt these supports were the easiest to remove but also left comparatively bad surface quality at the removal sites.
-This is a little counterintuitive, but also one of the aspects most easily resolved through some tinkering with the slicer.
+Lastly, we looked at support removal.
+In a small model specifically designed to cram the highest number of supports into the tiniest frame possible, the M5 created supports that were easy to remove but also left comparatively bad surface quality at the removal sites.
+This is a little disappointing, but it is also something you can easily resolve with some tinkering in the slicer.

 Running the ubiquitous Benchy.
 The M5 made quick work of it!